To Beep or Not to Beep

 To Beep or Not to Beep is a Merrie Melodies animated short starring Wile E. Coyote and the Road Runner.
-Released on December 28, 1963, the cartoon was written by Chuck Jones and John Dunn, and directed by Jones (Maurice Noble and Tom Ray receive credit as co-directors).
-This is the penultimate Road Runner/Coyote short that Chuck Jones directed at Warner Bros. during the original "classic" era.
+Released on December 28, 1963, the cartoon was written by Chuck Jones, John Dunn, Michael Maltese (albeit uncredited), and directed by Jones, Maurice Noble and Tom Ray were the co-directors (albeit the latter is left uncredited).
+This is the penultimate Road Runner/Wile E. Coyote short that Chuck Jones directed at Warner Bros. during the original "classic" era.
 This is also the final Warner Bros. cartoon released in 1963.

 The title is a play on the famous line in William Shakespeare's play Hamlet.
 This installment of the Coyote-Road Runner series marked the first time that no Latin-esque terms are used to indicate who each character is.

 Almost all of the footage was originally made as part of a 1962 television pilot named Adventures of the Road Runner.
 The pilot was rejected by ABC, and several gags from the short were rearranged into this cartoon in a cost-cutting measure (a similar practice was used in the Three Stooges two-reelers of the mid-to-late 1950s).
 A whole new soundtrack was crafted by musician Bill Lava and editor Treg Brown.

 Plot

-Introduction: The opening scene shows Wile E. Coyote reading a "Western Cookery" recipe book in total peace.
-Completely unaware that his prey has zoomed up behind him to sneak a peek at his book, he slurps at the prospect of a road-runner banquet featuring "Road Runner Surprise," and gets answered by another slurp.
+The opening scene shows Wile E. Coyote reading a "Western Cookery" recipe book in total peace.
+Completely unaware that his prey has zoomed up behind him to sneak a peek at his book, he slurps at the prospect of a road-runner banquet featuring "Road Runner Surprise", and gets answered by another slurp.
 Turning to find himself nose-to-beak with the Road Runner, the Coyote gives himself a real headache responding to a startling "BEEP-BEEP!" from point-blank range.